weirdalsuperfan/nhk-pronunciation/README.md

 #delimiter to use between each word in a corrected expression (Default: '・')
 modification_delimiter = '・' # only used if modify_expressions is True

-regenerate_prons = True # Regenerate readings even if they already exist?
+regenerate_prons = True # Regenerate pronunciations even if they already exist?